richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 This memo documents the process currently used by the Internet community for the standardization of protocols and procedures.
-The Internet Standards process is an activity of the Internet Society that is organized and managed on behalf of the Internet community by the Internet Architecture Board (IAB) and the Internet Engineering Steering Group (IESG).
+The Internet Standards process is an activity of the Internet Society (ISOC) that is organized and managed on behalf of the Internet community by the Internet Architecture Board (IAB) and the Internet Engineering Steering Group (IESG).